DanGit-Web/Cloud-Engineering-Bootcamp-Projects/README.md

 # Cloud-Engineering-Bootcamp-Projects
-This is a Cloud Engineering Capstone projects repository
+This is a Cloud Engineering Capstone projects public repository